zeyuz35/zeyuz35.github.io/vault/CWF.empirical.md

 We consider three different measures of inflation: the personal consumption expenditures (PCE) deflator, the CPI, and core CPI (CPI less food).
 Inflation rates are computed via $\pi_t = log(\pi_t - \pi_{t-1})$ (as opposed to the suggested transformation of 2nd log differences in Stock and Watson).

+## Other Empirical Exercise (Placeholder)

+Placeholder for other empirical exercise, in case inflation forecasting does not work out.